persan/gprTools/README.md

 gpr_tools:
-This project contains small utilities to make it simpler to work with .gpr files and makefiles in concert-
+This project contains small utilities to make it simpler to work with .gpr files and makefiles in concert.
 The tool gprinfo displays various Attributes such as:
  - Source_Dirs
  - Main